oercamp/oercamp-pretalx/README.md

 ## Installation for production

-* Installations is similar to local development instructions, but with following notable changes:
+* Installation is similar to local development instructions, but with following notable changes:

 * Edit ``src/pretalx.cfg`` and ``.env`` for production (see above).